mmesser1970/PowerShell-Scripts-Library/README.md

 -Display-ComputerInfo: Displays a wealth of computer information you may need.
 Easy for end-users to read.

+-Find-InstalledPrograms: Displays all installed software on a local computer.

 -PC_Refresh_Asset_Inventory: Exports asset information to an Excel Workbook.

 Scripts to come:

 -Fill-ADPCDescription: Updates computer information in Active Directory for online connected devices.

--Find-InstalledPrograms: Displays all installed software on a computer.

 -Force-MachinePolicy: Force the Configuration Manager to execute the Machine Policy on a computer.